config0-hub/do/stacks/_config0_configs/doks/_documentation/README.md

 **Description**

-  - The stack creates a Digital Ocean managed Kubernetes cluster
+  - This stack provisions a managed Kubernetes cluster on DigitalOcean.

 **Required**